How Sleep Can Affect Your Mental Health and Improve Your Quality of Life

 -

-Establish a wind-down routine that limits excessive light exposure.
-Light influences your body’s circadian rhythm, so turn off your electronics before bed and embrace low-tech activities, like reading a book, writing in a journal, or taking a warm bath.
-If you want a social connection, consider a phone call with a friend versus scrolling on social media.
+Limit excessive light exposure before bed.
+Light influences your body’s circadian rhythm, so turn off electronics before bed and embrace low-tech activities, like reading a book, writing in a journal, or taking a warm bath.
+If you want a social connection, consider a phone call with a friend.

 When to Seek Professional Assistance?

-"Good quality sleep is hard – even for me.
-It is more challenging if you have anxiety, depression, or have experienced trauma," said Dr. Fletcher.
+"Good quality sleep is hard," said Dr. Fletcher.
 "Give yourself some grace as you develop new routines and habits, knowing that every change is a positive step toward better sleep and a healthier you."

 Contact: Cynthia Weiss – Public Relations, cweiss@woundedwarriorproject.org, 904.738.2589